An alphanumeric string (underscores are permitted) that identifies the step. The name should be chosen to accurately describe what the step does, e.g.

 |Label that controls affinity to a Node.
 All the steps with the same affinityGroup will be executed on the same node.
 This will allow sharing state between the steps.
 An example is having the same affinityGroup for DockerBuild and DockerPush steps in a Pipeline so that Image being built in the DockerBuild step can be used to published in the DockerPush step||Optional|

 Controls the priority of a step when there are parallel steps in a pipeline or multiple pipelines executing.
-Steps will a lower number will run before steps with higher numbers.
+It determines which step will run first across all steps that could run if there were no constraints on the number of steps running.
+Steps with a lower number will run before steps with higher numbers.
 For example, priority 10 will run before priority 100.
 The default priority is 9999.

 |Time limit, in the number of seconds, for the step to complete.
 If the step does not complete in the given time limit, the step will be forced to a completion state of failed.||Optional|